0xH4KU/H4KU.com/TESTING.md

 5. **Respect accessibility** – when adding UI, tests should validate focus handling, ARIA labels, and keyboard flows.
 6. **Cover integrity checks** – when touching the content pipeline or tamper UX, update `src/utils/__tests__/integrity.test.ts` and `src/components/layout/__tests__/StatusBar.test.tsx` so checksum regressions are caught in CI.
 7. **Clean up timers** – if you call `vi.useFakeTimers()`, restore them in `afterEach`.
-8. **Mind coverage thresholds** – the suite enforces ~75% globally; add focused tests rather than raising thresholds prematurely.
+8. **Mind coverage thresholds** – the suite enforces 90% lines/functions/statements and 85% branches; add focused tests when expanding features to keep the bar green.

 ## 6. Troubleshooting